The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Handling rejected applications professionally: Respond promptly (within 2-3 days), provide brief, professional rejection, do not provide detailed reasons (prevents arguments), do not engage in extended explanations if they complain, and offer to return original documents if provided (copies suffice for your records).

-Legal risks of inadequate screening: Failing to screen properly creates liability—if tenant damages property extensively and you can't recover costs, if tenant engages in illegal activities on your property, if tenant harasses or endangers neighbors, or if tenant defaults on rent and had obvious red flags you ignored.
-While thorough screening doesn't prevent all problems, it demonstrates reasonable care and strengthens your legal position.
+Legal risks of inadequate screening: Skipping proper screening creates liability—when a tenant damages property extensively and you can't recover costs, when a tenant engages in illegal activities on your property, when a tenant harasses or endangers neighbors, or when a tenant defaults on rent despite obvious red flags you ignored.
+While thorough screening won't prevent every problem, it demonstrates reasonable care and strengthens your legal position.

 When to consult a lawyer: Seek legal advice when an applicant threatens legal action if rejected, you're uncertain if a rejection reason is legally acceptable, you need to create or review guarantor agreements, you're developing screening policies for multiple properties, or complex situations arise (applicant has criminal history—is it disqualifying?).